mickaelsilva/wgMLST/README.md

  1. sub folder - genomes - all genomes fasta files
  2. sub folder - genes - all genes fasta files

-**Notice!**
+**Important Notes :**
 - lists of files MUST contain FULL PATH!
 - be sure your fasta files are formated in UNIX, for quick conversion use [dos2unix] (http://linuxcommand.org/man_pages/dos2unix1.html)
 - allele sequence of the gene files must represent a complete Coding Domain Sequence, with starting codon and stop codon according to the [NCBI table 11] (http://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi)

 How to perform a complete wgMLST:

-1. Concatenate gene sequences in a single fasta file (you can use the .ffn files as source of genes sequences available [here] (ftp://ftp.ncbi.nih.gov/genomes/archive/old_genbank/Bacteria/) )
+1. Concatenate gene sequences in a single fasta file.
+You can use the .ffn files as source of genes sequences available [here] (ftp://ftp.ncbi.nih.gov/genomes/archive/old_genbank/Bacteria/)
 2. Run CreateSchema.py over the concatenated single fasta file, save the gene .fasta files inside a new "genes" folder
 3. Create a list .txt file containing one gene file per line with full paths (you can use this bash line `find /home/<path>/SchemaFolder/* > listgenes.txt`
 4. Create a list .txt file containing one draft genome file per line with full paths (similar to 3.)
 5. Run the allelecall script (local or cluster version) using the list files created at 3. and 4.
 6. Run the whichRepeatedLoci.py over the contigsInfo.txt output from step 5.
 7. Run the XpressGetCleanLoci4Phyloviz.py using the outputs from 5. and 6.
+8. (optional) Use the testQualityGenomes2.py script to reach/analyze the core genome for the used genomes

 =============
 #CreateSchema.py